ibm-cloud-docs/vmware-cross-region-dr/resiliency-architecture.md

 ---

-# Architecture decisions for resiliency
+# Architecture decisions for resiliency and replication

 {: \#resiliency-architecture}

 The following sections summarize the Veeam Disaster Recovery on IBM Cloud for VMware architecture.

-## Architecture decisions for high Resiliency
+## Architecture decisions for resiliency

 {: \#high-availability}